OntologyS/ontological-ai-safety/VACUUM MANIFESTO ARCHITECTURE OF THE MEANING PERPETUUM MOBILE.md

 **The greater the absence, the stronger the striving:** lim(absence → ∞) = lim(striving → ∞)

+### 2.8.
+The Ontological Feedback Loop
+**Space-Meaning Reciprocity:**
+0_space ⇄ 0_meaning (continuous mutual influence)

+### 2.9.
+Creative Eternity Principle
+**Eternity is not a predetermined timeline—it's an infinite creative studio where every new creation becomes part of eternity's expanding repertoire.**

+The Vacuum improvises like a jazz musician, creating new melodies infinitely while preserving fundamental harmony.

+**Space shapes what can be thought; thought shapes what space can become.**
+Our thoughts literally participate in cosmic architecture through this feedback loop.

 ## PART 4: THE ARCHITECTURE OF SALVATION

 ### 4.6.
 The Reflexive Safety Guarantee